xandkar/hope/README.md

 ### Monads

-A class of burritos, used for sequencing operations on a particular data type.
+A class of burritos, used for expressing sequences of operations on some data type.
 Defined in `hope_gen_monad`, implemented as:

 - `hope_result`: for composition of common functions returning `{ok, Val} | {error, Reason}`.
 An alternative to exceptions, which makes the